lolzio5/Team05-RISCV-Final/README.md

 ## (3.2) Single Cycle Architecture

-Our implementation of the single cycle CPU is split in 5 main stages.
+Our implementation of the single-cycle CPU is split into 5 main stages.

 **Table (3.2.1): Single Cycle Stages Overview**